kristianmandrup/infomatrix-blog/_posts/permit-authorize.md

 This will extract subject class from `post` via `post.clazz`, `post.constructor` (can be customized)

+I plan to shortly support the following mapping between class and instance as follows

+`user-can('read', {Post: post}, ctx)` or more generally `user-can('read', {"Admin.Post": post}, ctx)`

+If the `subject` is a hash object with a single key that starts with an uppercase letter it will be read in this format and `subjectClazz` will be set to the key and `subject` to the value.

+### Dynamic rules

-A rule can also include logic to determine ownership etc.
+A rule can also be dynamic and include logic to determine ownership etc.

 ```js
 read: (ar) ->